"The Bar Steward Sons of Val Doonican are one of the hardest working bands around, great entertainers, and the best

 Sadly, after almost five years on the road, tragedy struck the band in March 2011, when Danny Doonican discovered a problem with the validity of his birth-certficate.
 Realising that the documents that were viewed on Alan Doonican's library bus were forgeries, he later found, after some detective-work that he was, in fact, only the son of a sheet-metal worker from Sheffield.
 He quickly departed ranks and went into exile in Marbella, in fear of reprisals from distraught fans.
 However, he sent his blessing to his former comrades to carry their good work on in his absence.

 On Danny's departure, Scott made a conscious decision to lead the band, concentrating on writing more comedy parodies of their favourite classic rock, pop, punk and metal songs complete with lyrics from t'North, thus producing the unique style, sound and image that the band have continued to purvey to this day.

-As luck would have it, further family-tree research led the remaining Doonicans to locate another wayward Bar-Steward brother, Andy Doonican, who they met for the first time, by accident in the easy-listening section of Barnsley's now-closed HMV store.
+As luck would have it, further family-tree research led Scott to locate another wayward Bar-Steward brother, Andy Doonican, whom he and Alan met for the first time, by accident, in the easy-listening section of Barnsley's now-closed HMV store.
 Scott recognised that Andy's love of knitwear and hair products was far too much of an uncanny coincidence, and after a quick hour in Alan's Library Van, checking the family tree, it later transpired that Andy was another distant half-brother twice removed.